dnilhnry/CPP-Game-Engine-and-Basic-Platformer/README.md

 # KF6017-Project

 GIT REPO DOES NOT EXECUTEABLE:
-APPLICATION FILE - the executeable needs to be built - I only tested win32 on Windows 10/11
-I used Visual Studio 2022 as an IDE and compiler
+I used Visual Studio 2022 as an IDE - I only tested building win32 on Windows 10/11

 Menu Controls: